MicrosoftDocs/PlayReady/Docs/Overview/individualization.md

 # PlayReady Individualization

-Individualization is the process of updating the PlayReady runtime on the client computer, allowing licenses to be bound to the client computer.
+Individualization is the process of updating the PlayReady runtime on the Client computer, allowing licenses to be bound to the Client computer.

 Individualization must be performed on a personal computer before most DRM-related operations will be allowed.